-Once again reverting to history, Marduk was by far the most important Babylonian god, with his worship almost bordering on monotheism.
+Once again reverting to history, Marduk was by far the most important Babylonian god (among the Mesopotamian gods), with his worship almost bordering on monotheism.
 And while his origins probably lied in the rustic agricultural god named Asarluhi (who was symbolized by a spade), Marduk, as opposed to many other gods, was said to reign directly from his temple (and stronghold) Esagila in Babylon.
 This symbolic significance rather fueled the extension of the actual Esagila complex, which was completed in its final form by the famed Nebuchadnezzar II, circa 6th century BC.
 As a matter of fact, Marduk as a deity was held in such a high regard in the lands of Babylonia that even ‘foreign’ Persian (Achaemenid) emperors like Cyrus and Darius projected themselves as the chosen of the god.

 5) Ishtar (Inanna) –

-A Mesopotamian goddess of contrasting traits, Ishtar (or Inanna in Sumerian) was projected as the female divine entity of beauty, sex and desire, while at the same time being the symbolic purveyor of war and combat.
+A Mesopotamian goddess of contrasting traits, Ishtar (or Inanna in Sumerian) was projected as the female divine entity of beauty, sex, and desire, while at the same time being the symbolic purveyor of war and combat.
 And is often the case with mythology, her later Babylonian legends diverged from the earlier Sumerian tales, with the (Babylonian) Epic of Gilgamesh representing the goddess as a femme fatale who turns vengeful after being rejected by the hero Gilgamesh.

 As for the historical side of affairs, the ancient city of Erbil (also known as Arbela or Urbilum in Sumerian) had always been an integral part of even the Old Assyrian state, circa 2050 BC.
 Occupying a strategic position at the foothills of Zagros mountains, the city was the center for the worship of the Assyro-Babylonian goddess (in her war-like avatar).
 To that end, several of the Assyrian kings even prayed in her temple before their military campaigns and actions of wars.
 And beyond just war ceremonies, the temple was viewed as a fortified sanctuary for Assyrian queens during their pregnancy.
-And as demonstration of the Assyrian elites’ association to war (as a ritual extension of their power), some of the newborn princes were even breast-fed by the priestesses of Ishtar.
+And as a demonstration of the Assyrian elites’ association to war (as a ritual extension of their power), some of the newborn princes were even breastfed by the priestesses of Ishtar.

 6) Sin (Nanna) –

 Sin (or Nanna in Sumerian, not to be confused with the Norse deity) was the tutelary god of Ur, one of the major ancient Mesopotamian urban centers that originally occupied a coastal position near the mouth of river Euphrates (in what is now southern Iraq).
 Associated with the moon, Sin was represented as the bull, with the symbol alluding to the resemblance of the waxing moon to the horns of the animal.
-Interestingly enough, this mythic connection to moon also associated Sin to fertility, on account of menstrual cycles corresponding to the timings of the moon’s periodic ‘shape shifting’.
+Interestingly enough, this mythic connection to the moon also associated Sin to fertility, on account of menstrual cycles corresponding to the timings of the moon’s periodic ‘shape-shifting’.

-However most importantly, ancient Mesopotamians ascribed an astronomical angle when it came to study of Sin.
+However, most importantly, ancient Mesopotamians ascribed an astronomical angle when it came to studying of Sin.
 In essence, the religious scope of this deity often translated to (unintentional) scientific analysis, with scribes maintaining records on the radiance along with the paths and cycles of the moon within particular time-frames.
 These records were compiled to keep an eye on future omens that were thought to have the potential to decide the course of important events.

 7) Shamash (Utu) –